 Exposure to the chemical field through direct participation.
 May involve experience as a laboratory assistant for a course, as an instrumentation assistant, or off-campus employment.
 Open to juniors and seniors in the departments of the natural sciences.
 Maximum of three credits per semester with the total not exceeding 4 credits.
-These credits cannot count towards the chemistry elective.
+These credits cannot count towards the chemistry elective for either the major or a minor.
 Instructor's consent required.